-We cover all of the standard critical illness conditions set out by the Association of British Insurers (ABI), including Alzheimer's disease, heart attack, HIV infection, stroke and some types of cancer.
+We cover a range of conditions, including all standard conditions set out by the Association of British Insurers (ABI), including Alzheimer's disease, heart attack, stroke, and some types of cancer.

-We also offer cover for chldren at no extra cost.
-And can provide cover for additional conditions to give you even more protection.
+We also offer cover for children at no extra cost, and can provide cover for additional conditions, to give you even more protection.

-Take a look at our policy summary for a full list of the 54 specified conditions we cover.
+Take a look at our policy summary for a full list of the conditions we cover.

 Can you get cover after being diagnosed?

-Most insurers will ask you for details of your medical history when you take out critical illness cover.
+Most insurers will ask you for your medical history when you take out critical illness cover.